 - An AAP article on the effects of television viewed by infants younger than 3 years old reported that educational programs are effective in broadening children’s knowledge.
-They have an effect on their racial attitudes and increase their imaginativeness.
+They affect their racial attitudes and increase their imaginativeness.
 It’s important to note that this study was only focusing on the effect of television content rather than viewing time.

 - Scientific Reports published a study about the association between screen time and lack of sleep in infants and toddlers between 6 and 36 months.
 The study concluded that every additional hour of tablet use was associated with an average of 26 minutes less of night sleep.

 - University of Princeton researchers have shown that well-designed, age-appropriate educational screen time can be beneficial for children.
 Nevertheless, their report states that children might better understand and learn from real-time experiences rather than video.

-- Interesting evidence from Science Directon on how children transfer learning from a two-dimensional representation to a three-dimensional object concludes that children can imitate the actions they see on television (2D) using the corresponding objects on real life (3D).
+- Interesting evidence from Science Direct on how children transfer learning from a two-dimensional representation to a three-dimensional object concludes that children can imitate the actions they see on television (2D) using the corresponding objects in real life (3D).
 However, it also states that children younger than 3 learn less from television in contrast to live demonstrations.

 Whether we like it or not, technology has become a part of our daily life.
 So, what are some suggestions on the use of technological tools around your little one?

 - Avoid using media as the only way to calm your child.
-Although there is some research that states that in certain situations, like airplanes, media is a useful soothing strategy, try not to use it as the only option.
+Although some research states that in certain situations, like airplanes, media is a useful soothing strategy, try not to use it as the only option and add toys or materials for your little one‘s entertainment.

 - Always try to choose videos from educational apps and, for 18-24-month-olds, try co-viewing so you can help them understand what they are seeing.

-- Limit the use of screen time for your toddler to 1 hour a day, and try co-viewing so you can help him understand how to apply his new knowledge to his surroundings.
+- Limit screen time for your toddler to 1 hour a day, and try co-viewing so you can help them understand how to apply their new knowledge to their surroundings.

 - Avoid screens at mealtimes and one hour before bed.